NVIDIA/NeMo/README_Gemma.rst

 ########################

 #. `NeMo Github repo <https://github.com/NVIDIA/NeMo/tree/main/examples/nlp/language_modeling/tuning>`__
 #.
-NeMo Gemma Training container: ``nvcr.io/nvidian/swdl/gemma_nemo_v0:latest``
+NeMo Gemma Training container: ``nvcr.io/nvidia/nemo:24.01.gemma``

 Software Requirements
 #####################

 #.
 Use the latest `NeMo Framework Training container <https://registry.ngc.nvidia.com/orgs/ea-bignlp/teams/ga-participants/containers/nemofw-training/tags>`__
 #.
-This playbook has been tested using the container: ``nvcr.io/nvidian/swdl/gemma_nemo_v0:latest`` on DGX Cloud.
+This readme has been tested using the container: ``nvcr.io/nvidia/nemo:24.01.gemma`` on DGX Cloud.
 It is expected to work similarly on other environments.

 Hardware Requirements
 #####################
 #.
 Minimum 8xH100 80G (1 node) for SFT on 7B.
 #.
-However, SFT on all (7B/13B/70B) model sizes can be run on multiple nodes.
+However, SFT on all (2B/7B) model sizes can be run on multiple nodes.

 Data
 ####